 Deeply immersed in the human condition, the work of German artist Gerd Paulicke examines both the most universal and the most personal matters.
 Tackling themes of transience, wisdom, knowledge, identity and personal experience, he embarks on an artistic odyssey through the world of sculpture and installation.
 The interplay of the physical and the psychological in his work creates the tension putting the observer – the human – at the center.
 Engaging and meditative, his works invite the viewer to ponder on his own life, limits, and environment.

-This November, Gerd Paulicke will present his latest work at the upcoming Discovery Art Fair in Frankfurt.
+This April, Gerd Paulicke will present his latest work at the upcoming Discovery Art Fair in Cologne.

 Expressed through sculpture and installation, supported by experimental photography and painting, Gerd Paulicke’s body of work is filled with reflective fragments tied to humanity in the broader sense.
 Yet, this universal subject is often shown through figurative self-portraits in which he uses himself as an archetype, referring to the closest point of human-centered contemplation for every man, which is the self.
 There is nothing narcissistic in these representations, on the contrary, and the artist’s image is merely a neutral feature in the function of the work.
 The viewer is invited to consider the sensations the pieces emit, questioning his borders and limitations.
 The result is a highly inspiring physical and psychological artwork that communicates uninterruptedly.